-These are maximum limits and not targets to be attained; there is no reason why a successful DPhil thesis should not be written in c.80,000 words, and potential later conversion to a book may often be easier with a thesis of this shorter length.
+These are maximum limits and not targets to be attained.
+There is no reason why a successful DPhil thesis should not be written in c.80,000 words; much under this may strike examiners as too short.
 The Graduate Studies Committees will consider applications for other exclusions from the word count of the general type described in the Examination Regulations, but will not agree to an exemption from the word limit just because a thesis has come out too long.
-Passages of original text which are not presented specifically for commentary and lengthy footnotes will be counted against the word limit and may add superfluous bulk without doing much for the authority of a thesis which otherwise lacks it.
+Passages of original text which are not presented specifically for commentary and lengthy footnotes will be counted against the word limit and may add superfluous bulk without doing much for the authority of a thesis.